 QUAL

-Step2: At the same path create the script for pulling data in JSON format, brief description is given before each step.
+Step 2: At the same location, create the shell script for pulling data in JSON format.
+A brief description is given before each section of code.
+You can name your shell script anything; just make sure the permissions are correct to execute.
+I kept it as 755.

 #!/bin/bash